Alabama Bounty Hunter Guide: Requirements and Steps

-In Alabama, bondsmen usually begin their careers by working for a licensed professional bond company.
+In Alabama, recovery agents usually work for or with licensed professional bond companies.
 Working for an established firm allows you to learn from more experienced professionals before starting your own professional bond company, which in Alabama carries specific bonding and insurance requirements.
-Working in a firm also allows you to build relationships that can lead to referrals and steady work later on in your career.
-The Professional Bail Agents of the United States (PBUS) reports that there are over 35 member professional bondsmen in Alabama; read on to find a listing of featured firms in which to start your career.
+Working in a firm also allows you to build relationships that can lead to referrals and steady work.
+The Professional Bail Agents of the United States (PBUS) reports that there are four member professional bondsmen in Alabama.
+Read on to find a listing of featured firms in which to start your career.

 Featured Professional Bond Companies in Alabama

 To assist you in starting your career by learning from experienced professional bondsmen, we have listed a few of the highest-rated Alabama bond agencies with which to begin your employment search.